jsu800/maze_puzzle/README.md

 until exit is found.
 Fast and no extra memory.
 O(n).This is assuming maze wall is non-continuous and the exit isn’t in the center of the maze.

-One can also optimize the solution using BitmapData instead of GetPixel(), converting all ARGB data into RGB arrays for manipulation.
+Observation: even though this console outputs its soluiton on a relatively complex maze (see maze2 and maze3) in under a few seconds, one may optimize the solution using BitmapData instead of GetPixel(), converting all ARGB data into RGB arrays for manipulation.

 Recursive solution code snippet: